Using Google MFA (2-step Verification)

 Overview

-This document walks you through how to use Google MFA (2-step verification) once you have it turned on.
+This article walks you through how to use Google MFA (2-step verification) once you have it turned on.

 This article assumes the following: